yuvalmGS/gigaspaces-wiki-jekyll/xap100net/the-gigaspace-interface.markdown

 # Embedded Space

-A client communicating with a an embedded space performs all its operation via local connection.
+A client communicating with a an embedded Space performs all its operation via local connection.
 There is no network overhead when using this approach.

 ![embedded-space.jpg](/attachment_files/embedded-space.jpg)

-Here is an example how to create an embedded space.
-The `GigaSpacesFactory` is used to configure the space url:
+Here is an example how to create an embedded Space.
+The `EmbeddedSpaceFactory` is used to configure the Space url:

 {%inittab%}
 {%tabcontent Code%}
 {% highlight csharp %}
 // Create the ISpaceProxy
-ISpaceProxy spaceProxy = GigaSpacesFactory.FindSpace("/./space");
+ISpaceProxy spaceProxy = new EmbeddedSpaceFactory("mySpace").Create();
 {% endhighlight %}
 {%endtabcontent%}
 {%tabcontent XML%}